bugboy1769/embedding_models_and_multi_head_attention/README.md

-## Text Embedding Models, Multi Head Attention Implementation and a small RAG implementation (Could be two repos)
+## Text Embedding Models, Multi Head Attention Implementation and a small RAG implementation (could be two repos honestly).

   * Embedding Models: Continuous Bag of Words, N-Gram Embedding Model.
 Small training run and forward pass for both.
   * Multi Head Attention: Transformer Encoder and half a Decoder in pytorch, need to finish writing the decoder.
 Conceptual comments scattered across.